 I was talking to my husband about credit cards another day.
 In fact, I currently don’t have one and I never thought about it.
 To be honest, I never saw the point of applying for credit cards, since I barely use it, even living in the country for so many years now.

-Then, we got to the conclusion that credit cards are not a priority in our lives, but at the same time it’s still useful tools for helping you to build a good credit when you don’t know how to start.
+Then, we got to the conclusion that credit cards are not a priority in our lives, but at the same time it’s still useful tools for helping you to build good credit when you don’t know how to start.

 Really?
-With a simply credit card?
+With a simple credit card?
 It seems legit.
 These also known as entry-level cards are an excellent option for people with low income too.
 So, I have started researching about easy steps to build a good credit from scratch.